Indoor Gardening: 6 Easy Foods to Grow Indoors

 Fresh lettuce is a traditional base for salads, but you can also add them to smoothies or use the leaves as a bread replacement.
 If you have a large window and live in a locale that gets plenty of sunshine during the winter, you can try your hand at growing fresh greens inside.

 If sunlight is in short supply, there are also clever ways you can set up lighting inside for a functional indoor setup.

 You’ll need a little bit more space and the lettuce requires some TLC, but the results will be worth it!

 Learn how to grow indoor lettuce here.

 Photo: Dominik Martin on Unsplash

-These easy foods to grow indoors allows you to explore growing your own food all year long.
+These easy foods and vegetables to grow indoors allow you to explore growing your own food all year long.
 And who knows – after you achieve success inside, you may want to expand to the balcony, patio, backyard or community garden!

 More Wisdom from our Experts

 Dark leafy greens are a true workhorse of the vegetable world: they contain a payload of nutrients that support good health, including antioxidants, healthy fats,…Read More

 You’ve probably visited restaurants that serve a handful of sprouts over salads or buddha bowls, or maybe you’ve purchased a container yourself at the grocery…Read More